pingcap/docs/tidb-cloud/data-service-manage-github-connection.md

 ---
-title: Deploy Automatically with GitHub
+title: Deploy Data App Automatically with GitHub
-summary: Learn how to automatically deploy metadata and endpoints of your Data App with GitHub.
+summary: Learn how to deploy your Data App automatically with GitHub.
 ---

-# Deploy Automatically with GitHub
+# Deploy Data App Automatically with GitHub

+TiDB Cloud provides a Configuration as Code (CaC) approach to represent your whole Data App configuration as code using the JSON syntax.

-By connecting your Data App to GitHub, you can automatically deploy endpoints of the Data App to your preferred GitHub repository and branch.
-Whenever you push changes of the Data App configuration files to a GitHub repository, the new configurations are deployed in TiDB Cloud automatically.
+By connecting your Data App to GitHub, TiDB Cloud can use the CaC approach and push your Data App configurations as [configuration files](/tidb-cloud/data-service-app-config-files.md) to your preferred GitHub repository and branch.

+If automatic deployment is enabled for your GitHub connection, you can also modify your Data App by updating its configuration files on GitHub.
+After you commit the configuration file changes to GitHub, the new configurations will be deployed in TiDB Cloud automatically.

+In this document, you will learn how to deploy your Data App automatically with GitHub and how to manage the GitHub connection.

 ## Before you begin